-- Give you inner peace.
+- Give inner peace.

-2) Inner peace
+B) Inner peace

-“Peace I leave you, My peace I give to you; not as the world gives do I give to you.”John 14:27
+“Peace I leave you, My peace I give to you; not as the world gives do I give to you.”John 14:27 (NKJV)

 God’s ways are not our ways, and God’s thought are not our thoughts.
 Similarly, God’s voice is not our voice.
 God manifests His voice in ways He chooses.
 The most important thing is that He lets us hear His voice.
 We must make ourselves available, and we will hear Him say: